vikramrvc/NewsAppSample/README.md

 # NewsAppSample

-This is a news app built using kotlin using latest jetpack components for learning purpose **Components Used**
+This is a news app built using kotlin and latest jetpack components for learning purpose **Components Used**
 MVVM Architecture
 ROOM DB